Garrett-Gizen/Biktrix-inc/README.md

 "config.yml"</li>
 <br>

-<li>Now in this file, you are wanting to paste the following code inside of it;
+<li>Now in this file, you are wanting to paste the following code inside of it; [without quotations]

 "development:
   <br>